-The headlines that British Airways is facing a fine of £183.39M after infringements of personal data of some 500,000 customers was collected by hackers shows the tough stance of the UK’s data regulator following the introduction of EU data protection laws last year.
+The headlines that British Airways had a major GDPR breach and is facing a fine of £183.39M after infringements of personal data.
+Around 500,000 customers personal data was collected by hackers shows the tough stance of the UK’s data regulator following the introduction of EU data protection laws last year.

 The General Data Protection Regulation (GDPR) has seen stricter operating boundaries for businesses processing personally identifiable information about individuals, and it also introduced extended powers for data regulators, which is the Information Commissioner’s Office (ICO) in the UK.